pinax/pinax-blog/docs/usage.md

 * `PINAX_BLOG_SCOPING_MODEL` - a string in the format `"app.Model"` that will set a ForeignKey on the `blog.Post` model
 * `PINAX_BLOG_SCOPING_URL_VAR` - the url variable name that you use in your url prefix that will allow you to look up your scoping object
 * `PINAX_BLOG_HOOKSET` - introducing the hookset pattern from other apps.  just a single method: `get_scoped_object(self, **kwargs)` is defined.  override this in your project to get the object to scope your posts by.
-* `pinax.blog.context_processors.scoped` - add to your context processors to put `scoped_var` in templates for url reversing
+* `pinax.blog.context_processors.scoped` - add to your context processors to put `scoper_lookup` in templates for url reversing

 ### Example